Energy Conservation Makes for Sustainable Yoga

 Now move your awareness up your body.
 Are you contracting your abdomen?
 Do you really need to tighten your belly?
 When you tighten your abdomen, how’s your breathing?
 When you hold your belly in constant contraction, your diaphragm can’t move freely, inhibiting the flow of prana-rich breath.
 Let go of your abdomen.

 Check your shoulders, throat and facial muscles.
 Do you really need to tighten your shoulders, your throat or any part of your face?
-Absolutely not.
 Soften your entire upper body so that you feel your torso and arms oscillating with your breath.
 In this way, your body is moving with the breath instead of against it.
 Struggling with yourself depletes energy.
 Working in partnership with your breath replenishes it.